gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [/OX]

-QTitle:: Be the compiler.
+QTitle>> Be the compiler.
 Find what went wrong.

 ```
 int bombCount = 5;